A Taco Bell Power Bowl is the perfect meal prep idea and is a healthier Taco Bell copycat recipe you can easily make at home in about 30 minutes!

 - Meanwhile, mash avocado and make the quick guacamole, then cook rice in a rice cooker or on the stovetop and prepare all the toppings.

-- Layer brown rice in the bottom of meal prep bowls, then divide all other ingredients evenly.
+- Layer rice in the bottom of meal prep bowls, then divide all other ingredients evenly.
 Leftovers will keep in the fridge 4-5 days.